rach-j/money-dashboard-budgeting-web-app/README.md

 * View a breakdown of total spend in £  and % terms by month, merchant or tag
 * View all transactions for a particular month, merchant or tag
 * Set a budget (and see an alert message if total spend is over budget)

+App is written in Ruby and uses the web application framework Sinatra.

+Note that this web app has been designed to be viewed using Google Chrome and some items may display strangely in other browsers; however, viewing in other browser will not impact the functionality of the app.

+## Screenshots